 Kasia Jewelry Onyx Ring

-Statement prongs bring the drama with this 3.8ct emerald-cut black onyx ring, while a quarter band of diamonds (0.09ct worth) brings the bling.
+Statement prongs bring the drama with this 3.8-carat, emerald-cut black onyx ring while a quarter band of diamonds brings the bling.

 Neil Lane Old European-Cut Diamond and Onyx Ring

 Neil Lane, the designer behind engagement rings on The Bachelor, is also the designer behind this Jazz Age-inspired style.
-It features a 1ct Old European-cut diamond set in an octagonal onyx frame and platinum band.
+It features a 1-carat old European-cut diamond set in an octagonal onyx frame and platinum band.

-Part prim and proper—and part rock ‘n’ roll—this gorgeous ring features an emerald-cut onyx buttressed by two 3mm accent diamonds.
+Part prim and proper and part rock ‘n’ roll, this gorgeous ring features an emerald-cut onyx buttressed by two accent diamonds.

 Sweet Melissa Black Onyx Ring